fab2s/OpinHelpers/docs/math.md

 // at all time
 if ((string) $number1 === (string) $number2) {
-    // both instance number are equals
+    // both instance numbers are equals
 }

 // same as